 This is one of the classic stretches for hip flexors, and for good reasons.
 It gives you lots of control and allows you to be very specific.

-Most people think of Iliopsoas as the hip flexor.
-Hip flexor muscles include:
+Most people think of Iliopsoas as THE hip flexor.
+As well, hip flexor muscles include other muscles:

 - Rectus Femoris